I drive to chemo, mad

 She settles herself right in the middle of everything

-A 20-something woman hugs Mom and offers to bake her
+woman who hugs her, offers to bake brownies

-When they hear her history of 28 years
+When they hear her story of 28 years

 their eyes widen like they just saw the light.